vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

 The last line:
 Creating a new Next.js app in /Users/travonmayo/Documents/portfolio-projects/amplify-portfolio-nextjs/portfolio.
-This confirms where your project is being created on your computer - in the portfolio folder at that file path.
+This confirms where the project is being created on the computer - in the portfolio folder at that file path.

 ![nextjs-app-setup](screenshots/nextjs-app-setup.png)